Close Give Feedback

 If you plan to paint the garage doors and entry door they could be the same as the roof or the same as the fence.

-Colours to consider for the house that are between grey and brown might be these ones - Resene Friar Grey for the upper storey and Resene Quarter Bokara Grey for the block base, or Resene Atmosphere for the upper storey and Resene Quarter Ironsand for the block base.
+Colours to consider for the house that are between grey and brown might be these ones - Resene Friar Greystone for the upper storey and Resene Quarter Bokara Grey for the block base, or Resene Atmosphere for the upper storey and Resene Quarter Ironsand for the block base.

 The Shadowclad® may require a much lighter type of colour in order to comply with the manufacturer’s recommendation for the plywood - have you discussed this with the builder?
 You can get independent advice on the colour recommendations also from BRANZ.
-Some suggestions that I know fit the criteria are these ones – Resene Half Atmosphere or Resene Quarter Friar Grey.
+Some suggestions that I know fit the criteria are these ones – Resene Half Atmosphere or Resene Quarter Friar Greystone .

 Resene Ironsand